-Creative Suite 2
+Creative Suite 2 full review

 Last month Macworld ran the preview of Adobe Creative Suite 2, but as we don’t rate pre-release software, we’ve taken another, more critical look at the finished product.

 This replacement for the File Browser integrates with most of the tools in the Creative Suite, as well as being a standalone application on its own.
 It goes further however, by allowing images and other file types to be drag-&-dropped into suite applications, with previews.
 There is an integrated RSS reader, and Adobe Tips box, but Bridge also gives access to the new Adobe Stock Photos.
 Here designers can browse the world’s largest royalty-free picture libraries and find a watermark-free comp, which when approved can be purchased and downloaded.
 While Bridge will make a huge impact on workflow, especially when using it as a hub for working between Suite apps, the impact Stock Photos will have on picture research services and the royalty-free industry will be just as great.